Identification & Tracing

 Commercial agreements within supply chains can be encoded as smart contracts.
 Based on quality & safety data generated by sensors, contracts will self-execute and any disputes will be resolved automatically, with immediate financial settlement and optional dynamic pricing.

 Producers have an overview of all their supply chain processes, data readings and commercial agreements.
-Intermediaries are aware of the compliance and regulations.
-Consumers can check quality and origins of the food and ensure its authenticity.
-All through a single system.
+Intermediaries comply with regulations.
+Consumers can check quality and origins of food.
+Sensor system serves as oracle.
+All managed through a single transparent system.

 Prof Francesco Stellacci